texx00/sandypi/readme.md

 ___

 # Boards and firmwares
-At the moment, the sw is tested only with Marlin 2.0 and Grbl 1.1 Should be compatible with other firmwares as well.
+At the moment, the software is tested only with Marlin 2.0 and Grbl 1.1 Should be compatible with other firmwares as well.
 If not please open an issue.

+The software has been built succesfully on Windows and Raspbian OS (running on Raspberry pi 3 B+ or 4).
+Raspberry pi zero is not supported yet.

 ## Marlin 2.0 setup
 In the settings select the serial port, the correct baudrate (usually 115200 or 250000) and the correct firmware type.